Bloc Party – The Nextwave Sessions | EP review

 There’s a duality to Bloc Party, their musical output and their cohesion as a band.
 Multiple hiatuses, rumours of discontent and public spats appear to have taken their toll on a band that have grown apart and far removed from their early raw indie promise.
 The Nextwave Sessions may well be Bloc Party’s last EP together, and it’s a confused offering that seems to have been rushed out as an afterthought to recent live activity.

 The Nextwave Sessions was released on 12th August 2013.
+For further information or to order the album visit Bloc Party’s website here.

 Watch the video for Ratchet here: